bitnami/charts/bitnami/wordpress-intel/README.md

 # WordPress

- is one of the most versatile open source content management systems on the market.
-A publishing platform for building blogs and websites.

 [WordPress](https://wordpress.org/) for Intel is the most popular blogging application combined with cryptography acceleration for 3rd gen Xeon Scalable Processors (Ice Lake) to get a breakthrough performance improvement.

 ## TL;DR